ANNIZHENG/Annotation-Interface-2/README.md

 # Annotation Interface 2

+## Note: I closed the AWS account for storing audio files

 ## Set Up the Interface

 Please create a postgresql database beforehand and change the path in server/db_tables.py line 6 the current database path